Is communicating with your care recipient challenging? Could your relationship be better?

 Role reversal can also happen between spouses.
 For example:

-• The wife becomes ill and can no longer manage household responsibilities such as cooking and cleaning.
+- The wife becomes ill and can no longer manage household responsibilities such as cooking and cleaning.
+The husband must learn how to do laundry, shop, prepare meals and also work full time.

 When relating with siblings and other family members: